brand positioning template

 3.3.2 Flexibility

-For this, one must take risks and learn from failures.
-Because that indicates what should not be implicated.
+One must take risks and learn from failures because that indicates what should not be implicated.
 The major reason why most businesses fail is because they are not strategic and flexible.

 A large company’s entrepreneurship impacts the lives of many, as there are thousands of employees working for the firm.
 Hence, it is necessary to be flexible.